KalmanXiong/ActorFindCoin/README.md

 # The coin with the most 0s you managed to find.

-The coin with the most 0s we find is the following coin, which has 8 0's.
+The coin with the most 0s we find is the following coin, which has 8 leading 0's.

 xiongruoyang! !P]VB     00000000CA1581573DC08B5E1D5E72F4220C3DD464F6E36711A6E0F1AF992DE6
 xiongruoyang% #7Kx;     00000000D2D8E516FAE700D57D02C4E7DFDD0AFDBC5EFF57CDBE2153B62E5A2B